IsaiahStapleton/OPEautograder/README.md

 ## Configuration
 The application requires the following environmental variables in [`manifests/autograder.env`](manifests/autograder.env):

-- `USERNAME` -- custom username for to autograder API (prevent unauthorized access)
+- `AUTOGRADER_USERNAME` -- custom username for to autograder API (prevent unauthorized access)
-- `PASSOWRD` -- custom password authenticating to autograder API (prevent unauthorized access)
+- `AUTOGRADER_PASSWORD` -- custom password authenticating to autograder API (prevent unauthorized access)
-- `autograderv2_REPO_SSH_URL` -- git URL of your autograding tests
+- `autograder_REPO_SSH_URL` -- git URL of your autograding tests
 - `REPO_PATH_TOASSIGNMENTS` -- path within your GitHub repo which contains the assignments in the format `repo_name/path_to_assignments` where each assignment has the format provided in this repo of `assignment_name/autograder`

 Also, you need to generate a [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys) for your repository with the autograder source code and paste its value in [`manifests/ssh-privatekey`](manifests/ssh-privatekey).